 As for all other language-defined checks, accessibility checks can be disabled over any portion of a program by using the Suppress pragma.
 The attribute Unchecked_Access produces values that are exempt from accessibility checks.

-C.35.2 Guidance to language users
+6.34.2 Guidance to language users

 Only use 'Address attribute on static objects (for example, a register address).